-It was the Sinai Desert, 1917.
-One hundred years ago.
+It was the Sinai Desert, 1917—more than one hundred years ago.

-After the evacuation at Gallipoli, Anzac troops were sent back to Egypt.
-From there, they were directed to the liberation of the Holy Land, then ruled by the sultan of the Ottoman Empire.
-Reunited with their horses, the men of the Light Horse set off across the desert, their emu plumes waving.
+After the evacuation at Gallipoli, Anzac troops were sent back to Egypt, from where they were ordered to liberate of the Holy Land, then ruled by the sultan of the Ottoman Empire.
+Reunited with their horses, the Light Horsemen set off across the desert, their emu plumes waving.

-A group of bushmen from Queensland soon had a solution to the soft sand problem.
+A group of bushmen from Queensland soon had a solution to that soft-sand problem.
 In anticipation of trench warfare like that in Gallipoli and France, some chicken wire had been sent to prevent sand from sliding and caving in any defences.
 But the bushies knew it could be used to build a road.
 Soon the horses and troops with their 30 kg of kit were using this unusual ‘highway through the desert’.

-Looking back, we can see they too were riding into history on their faithful Walers.
+Looking back, we can see these Aussies, too were riding into history – on their faithful Walers.
 The great horses had been brought out on troopships from Australia and corralled at Heliopolis in Egypt.
 Every farmer had to donate a horse to the war effort and, as those breaking them in were to learn, it was rarely the best beast.

 It was the behind-the-scenes efforts of these world-class trainers that made possible the famous Light Horse charge at Beersheba on 31 October 1917.
 As one trooper quipped, in typical laconic Aussie style, the success of the charge wasn’t about the heroism of the troops but that the men couldn’t hold the desperately thirsty horses back once they smelled the water.

 The beginning of the liberation of the land God had promised to Abraham wasn’t so much about a single charge as the coordinated efforts of many units working together.